mbbu-beep/cybersecurity-blogs/personal-cybersecurity/stronger-auth.md

 - Banking
 - Microsoft 365

 is still tied to the old one.

-For a small business, that can become a serious problem quickly—especially when there is no dedicated IT department.

-## One Simple Goal
+## One Simple Goal: Progress

-> [!WARNING]
-> Make sure you have **one tested backup way into every critical account**.

 Start with your five most important accounts: